The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis

-Let us point out that, as a consequence of the celebrated volume convergence theorem in \cite{Colding97}, the measure on such a limit is the Hausdorff measure of dimension $n$, and thus the limit is in particular an $\ncRCD$ space, see \cref{def:ncRCD}.
+Let us point out that, as a consequence of the celebrated volume convergence theorem in \cite{Colding97, DePhilippisGigli18}, the measure on such a limit is the Hausdorff measure of dimension $n$ with respect to the corresponding distance.
 Eventually one may hope for a description analogous to the one mentioned above, coming from \cite{Nar14}, without further assumptions on $(M^n,g)$ but the noncollapsedness and a lower bound on the Ricci tensor, exploiting the pmGH precompactness in order to give a description of the lost mass.

-In fact, the first of our main results is the following theorem which precisely states that minimizing sequences $\Omega_i$ of a given volume $V$ split into a ``converging'' part $\Omega_i^c$ and into at most countably many ``diverging'' parts $\Omega_{i,j}^d$ that converge in a suitable sense to isoperimetric regions in pmGH limit $\ncRCD$ spaces.
+In fact, the first of our main results is the following theorem which precisely states that minimizing sequences $\Omega_i$ of a given volume $V$ split into a ``converging'' part $\Omega_i^c$ and into at most countably many ``diverging'' parts $\Omega_{i,j}^d$ that converge in a suitable sense to isoperimetric regions in pmGH limit $\RCD$ spaces.
 Moreover, the limits of $\Omega_i^c$ and of each $\Omega_{i,j}^d$ recover the assigned volume $V$ and the isoperimetric profile of $(M^n,g)$ at $V$ (in the sense of \eqref{eq:UguaglianzeIntro} below).
 All in all, the forthcoming result gives a description of the asymptotic behavior of the diverging mass of minimizing sequences.
 We stress that the identification of the ``converging'' part $\Omega_i^c$ of a minimizing sequence, which is the starting point of our arguments, is a classical result due to Ritor\'{e}--Rosales \cite[Theorem 2.1]{RitRosales04}.